 Tuple types

 A tuple is similar to a struct, in that it holds multiple values.
 Unlike a struct types, tuples types cannot be defined explicitly, they have no names and no named fields.
-Tuple types are synthesized by the compiler internally.
+Tuple types are synthesized by the compiler internally and used for type-checking.
 We denote a the type of tuples with n component types T1, …, Tn by tuple<T1,…, Tn>.
 Please note that this is not P4 syntax, it is just a notation that we use in this document to simplify the explanations.
 Operations that manipulate tuple types are described in Section 7.9.

 Set types

 set<T> is a type that describes sets of values of type T. Set types can only appear in restricted contexts in P4 programs.
 For example, the range expression 8w5 ..
 8w8 describes a set containing the 8-bit numbers 5, 6, 7 and 8; it can be used as a label in a select expression, matching any value in this range.
-Set types cannot be named or declared by P4 programmers, they are only synthesized by the compiler internally.
+Set types cannot be named or declared by P4 programmers, they are only synthesized by the compiler internally and used for type-checking.
 Expressions with set types are described in Section 7.11.

 Function types

-Currently function types cannot be created explicitly in P4 programs; they are created by the P4 compiler internally to represent the type of a function, procedure, or method for type-checking.
+Currently function types cannot be created explicitly in P4 programs; they are created by the P4 compiler internally to represent the type of a function, procedure, or method, and they are used for type-checking.
 We also call the type of a function its signature.
 Libraries can contain extern function declarations.

 For example, the verify function from the P4 core library has the following signature: